jgoo2415/LDTI/README.md

 This issue has been resolved using a new noise tensor estimator in our second paper.

-The paper has not yet been published, but the corresponding code can be found at the **pLDTI** repository.
+The second paper has not yet been published, but the corresponding code can be found at the **pLDTI** repository.

 More details on the numerical implementation can be found at the aforementioned paper.